Theory and Practice

 How do you know which way you are skidding?

-Your manual or handbook will tell you that you should steer in the direction of the skid.
+Your manual or handbook may tell you that you should steer in the direction of the skid.
 In a real situation, that is probably confusing.
 Try to look down the road and focus on where you want to the car to go.
 Steer gently in that direction.

 Turning the steering wheel in the direction of the skid is the same thing as steering in the direction you want to go – straight down the road!